Mitchell scores 30, Jazz beat Memphis 120-113 to go up 3-1 - WTMJ

 TIP-INS

-Grizzlies: Valanciunas started this game much better than Game 3 when he scored all 10 of his points in the third quarter.
-This time, he had six points and two rebounds in nine minutes. … Jackson’s season-high was 20 points against Toronto on May 8 after missing most of the season recovering from knee surgery.
+Grizzlies: They’re now 4-11 all-time in Game 4. … Valanciunas started this game much better than Game 3 when he scored all 10 of his points in the third quarter.
+This time, he had six points and two rebounds in nine minutes. … Jackson’s season high was 20 points against Toronto on May 8 after missing most of the season recovering from knee surgery.

 Follow Teresa M. Walker at https://twitter.com/TeresaMWalker